LamiaSristy/Todo-list/README.md

 # To-do List

-This project is an application ...
+This project is an application of simple to do list.

 ## Build-With